techvio-dev/bacarchive.github.io/README.md

 - **Backend Development:** ⌛ Develop a robust backend infrastructure to support the seamless functioning of Bac Archive.
 - **Collaboration Planning:** ⌛ Brainstorm and collaborate on future additions and improvements.
 Your input is key! 😄

 Check out our detailed roadmap in the README.md for more insights.
-Join us on this exciting journey as we reshape the landscape of education in Morocco! 🌐✨
+Join us on this exciting journey as we reshape the education landscape in Morocco! 🌐✨

 ## Contribution Welcome! 🤝